-The contractual maturities of our investments are as follows (\$ amounts in 000's)
+The contractual maturities of our investments are as follows (in thousands):

-December 31, 2013 December 31, 2012
+De cember 31, 2015 De cember 31, 2014

-Due within one year 375,497 290,719
+Due within one year \$ 348,074 \$ 436,766

-Due within one to three years 351,675 325,892
+Due within one to three years 272,959 271,724

-Total 727,172 616,611
+Total \$ 621,033 \$ 708,490

 Available-for-sale securities are reported at fair value, with unrealized gains and losses, net of tax, included as a separate component of stockholders' equity and in total comprehensive income.
-Realized gains and losses on available-for-sale securities are included in other expense, net in our consolidated statements of operations.
+Realized gains and losses on available-for-sale securities are insignificant in the periods presented and are included in Other expense-net in our consolidated statements of operations.
+We use the specific identification method to determine the cost basis of investments sold.

 The unrealized losses on our available-for-sale securities were caused by fluctuations in market value and interest rates as a result of the economic environment.
-As the decline in market value are attributable to changes in market conditions and not credit quality, and because we have concluded currently that we neither intend to sell nor is it more likely than not that we will be required to sell these investments prior to a recovery of par value, we do not consider these investments to be other-than temporarily impaired as of December 31, 2013.
+As the decline in market value are attributable to changes in market conditions and not credit quality, and because we have concluded currently that we neither intend to sell nor is it more likely than not that we will be required to sell these investments prior to a recovery of par value, we do not consider these investments to be other-than temporarily impaired as of December 31, 2015.